AmosEgel/smuthi/README.rst

    non-spherical particles with overlapping circumscribing spheres)
  - Lorenzo Pattelli (logo)

-We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code.
+We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, and Ilia Rasskazov for useful comments.

 For a guide how to install and use the software, see the `documentation <http://smuthi.readthedocs.io>`_.